-During the past century, a large body of knowledge on microalgae taxonomy has been gathered from microscopic observations, offering additional information for a complementary trait approach.
-However, since twenty years, phylogenetic analyses have demonstrated that this morphological determination is somewhat artificial for most of the microalgal genera and should be revised (Pröschold and Leliaert, 2007; Luo et al., 2006).
-In recent years, several studies have discussed the diversity of indigenous photosynthetic microbial communities in various environments using metabarcoding coupled to the High-Throughput Sequencing (HTS) (Sherwood et al., 2010; Seppey et al., 2017, Cho et al., 2017; Rippin et al., 2018, Kim et al., 2011; Vasselon et al., 2017; Oliveira et al., 2018).
-Several molecular markers can be used to describe cyanobacteria and eukaryotic algae diversity with varying degrees of resolution (e.g. 16S/18S/23S rRNA, tufA, psbA, rbcL, ITS) (Eriksson et al., 2009; Saunders & Kucera 2010; Hall 2010; Sherwood et al., 2014; Rossetto Marcelino 2016, Vasselon et al., 2017).
-The 23S rRNA gene has several advantages over the other markers, especially thanks to its length and higher sequence variability, allowing a better phylogenetic resolution compared to small rRNA subunits (Gutell et al., 1994; Pei et al., 2009).
-More precisely, the domain V of the 23S rRNA gene, known as Universal Plastid Amplicon (UPA), allows targeting organisms having plastids with a remarkable universality by covering most photosynthetic microbial groups (Presting 2006; Sherwood & Presting 2007).
-Concerning the cyanobacteria, this marker seems to be promising by allowing a better coverage of diversity than 16S/18S rDNA or tufA, (Rossetto Marcelino & Verbruggen 2016).
+During the past century, a large body of knowledge on microalgae taxonomy has been gathered from microscopic observations, providing valuable information for a complementary trait approach.
+However, in the past twenty years, phylogenetic analyses have demonstrated that an approach based on morphological determination alone is somewhat artificial for most of the microalgal genera and should be revised (Pröschold and Leliaert, 2007; Luo et al., 2006).
+Recently several studies have estimated the diversity of indigenous photosynthetic microbial communities in various environments using metabarcoding coupled to High-Throughput Sequencing (HTS) (Sherwood et al., 2010; Seppey et al., 2017, Cho et al., 2017; Rippin et al., 2018, Kim et al., 2011; Vasselon et al., 2017; Oliveira et al., 2018).
+So far a range of molecular markers have been used to describe cyanobacteria and eukaryotic algae diversity with varying degrees of resolution (e.g. 16S/18S/23S rRNA, tufA, psbA, rbcL, ITS) (Eriksson et al., 2009; Saunders & Kucera 2010; Hall 2010; Sherwood et al., 2014; Rossetto Marcelino 2016, Vasselon et al., 2017).
+Amongst these markers the 23S rRNA gene presents several advantages over the other markers.
+In particular its length and higher sequence variability provides a better phylogenetic resolution compared to small rRNA subunits (Gutell et al., 1994; Pei et al., 2009).
+More precisely, domain V of the 23S rRNA gene, known as the Universal Plastid Amplicon (UPA), allows the targeting of organisms containing plastids with a remarkable universality, covering most photosynthetic microbial groups (Presting 2006; Sherwood & Presting 2007).
+For cyanobacteria, this marker also seems to be promising as it provides better coverage of community diversity than either 16S/18S rDNA or tufA, (Rossetto Marcelino & Verbruggen 2016).
 Moreover, the UPA has a length (~ 410 bp) suitable for HTS Technologies (Presting 2006), such as Illumina (Lentendu et al., 2014).
-The use of the 23S rRNA gene can be used in addition to other markers to obtain a better overview of the diversity (Sherwood et al., 2014; Rossetto Marcelino & Verbruggen 2016, Sherwood et al., 2010; Sherwood et al., 2017).
+The use of the 23S rRNA gene can also be used in addition to other markers thereby obtaining a comprehensive overview of microbial diversity (Sherwood et al., 2014; Rossetto Marcelino & Verbruggen 2016, Sherwood et al., 2010; Sherwood et al., 2017).